NumberHound/web/EconomicsData.md

 [Tableau Public Sample Data](https://public.tableau.com/en-us/s/resources) -- has some great sample data sets to work with, as well as Web data connectors.
 These web connectors allow you to do things like analyze your own social media data.

-When something is hard to measure, like popularity of something, a potential alternative to measuring popularity is using [Google Trends](https://trends.google.com/trends/).
-The problem with this is instead of giving you raw statistics, it gives you an index of everything.

 ---

 ## Agricultural Economics